Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Qualitative Evaluation Method for Synthetic Data

 To evaluate semantic consistency, for numeric-type cells, \textbf{\textit{min\_max}} checks whether the content lies within the minimum and maximum value of $(\texttt{table}, \texttt{column name})$ in the pre-defined set.
 For the text-type cells, \textbf{\textit{sub\_word}} splits the cell values into subwords and then checks whether the split content is in the pre-defined set of $(\texttt{table}, \texttt{column name})$.

-Based on evaluation of each $E_g$ with Algorithm.~\ref{alg:Metric}, we use the 3 metrics below to report the synthetic data scores: \begin{itemize} \item \textbf{RCE}: ratio of correct events to total events \item \textbf{RUE}: ratio of correct unique events to total unique events \item \textbf{RCS}: ratio of correct samples to total samples \end{itemize} Specifically, RCE and RUE evaluate the number of correct events given all generated events on a non-unique and unique basis, respectively.
+Based on evaluation of each $e_G$ with \algorithmref{alg:Metric}, we use the 3 metrics below to report the synthetic data scores: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textbf{RCE}: ratio of correct events to total events \item \textbf{RUE}: ratio of correct unique events to total unique events \item \textbf{RCS}: ratio of correct samples to total samples \end{itemize} Specifically, RCE and RUE evaluate the number of correct events given all generated events on a non-unique and unique basis, respectively.
 RCS evaluates the number of correct patient samples out of all generated patient samples, in which each patient sample is a batch of events.
-By measuring the event-level and sample-level accuracy of $D_G$, we can analyze the consistency of $D_G$ with $D_R$.
+By measuring the event-level and sample-level accuracy of synthetic data, we can analyze the consistency of synthetic data with real data.